saucelabs/sauce-school/codelabs/Module3_Quickstart.md

                   break;
               }
 ```
-Inside of the first case, `"saucelabs"`, typs in the declaration of the `sauceUrl` variable, and create your Mutable capabilities.
+Inside of the first case, `"saucelabs"`, type in the declaration of the `sauceUrl` variable, and create your `MutableCapabilities`.
 We will add more to these capabilities later.

 ```
 // filename: tests/BaseTest.java